 The Supreme Court in D.C. v.
 Heller ruled out rational basis scrutiny for laws impacting the right to keep and bear arms leaving only intermediate or strict scrutiny as methods of reviewing laws impacting the civil rights of gun owners and sellers.
 An excellent example of this is a recent 7th Circuit case entitled U.S. v.
 Skoien decided November 18, 2009, where the conviction for possession of a firearm while being prohibited to possess by a prior misdemeanor crime of domestic violence was remanded to the District Court due to the Government not presenting evidence that the prohibition met intermediate scrutiny requirements.
-For this overarching reason, the Board of Supervisors should at least wait until the decision is announced in McDonald v.
+For this overarching reason, the City Council should at least wait until the decision is announced in McDonald v.
 Chicago before acting in this fast moving area of constitutional law.

-Further, each of the three core proposals suffer from their own independent significant constitutional challenges.
+Further, each of the three core proposals suffers from its own independent and significant constitutional and/or state law challenges.